**Burning Bush cannot be sold to Massachusetts or New Hampshire as it is has been placed on their extensive lists of prohibited plants.

 Burning Bush is amazingly hardy right across America except for Florida and California where the winters are not cold enough for it.
 It even grows well up into Canada, so no matter how cold your area is, this plant will thrive.
 It will also be happy in exposed, sunny locations and in dry soil, once it is established.
 There is need to make any special preparations, just plant your Burning Bush in a sunny spot and it will do the rest.

-There are many different selections of Burning Bush available.
+There are many different varieties of Burning Bush available.
 Some of them are very small and slow-growing, so they will never make a large hedge.
-When planting a hedge or screen Burning Bush should be planted 4-5 feet apart.
+When planting a hedge or screen, Burning Bush should be planted 4-5 feet apart.
 It is important to buy the right plant, and our trees are grown the correct way, from branch cuttings taken from selected trees.
 That way every tree is identical to the original so they will produce a very uniform effect when planted in a row.
-However these take longer to produce, so avoid cheaper, seedling trees that will only be a disappointment.
+However, these take longer to produce, so avoid cheaper, seedling trees that will only be a disappointment.

 Burning Bush will grow in sun or partial shade.
-However trees grown in shade will not develop such strong fall colors, turning a beautiful pink, rather than red.
-So for the best fall colour try to plant in a sunny location.
+However, trees grown in shade will not develop such strong fall colors, turning a beautiful pink, rather than red.
+So for the best fall color try to plant in a sunny location.
 This is a hardy tree that will grow in any kind of soil and rarely needs fertilizer.
 Some fertilizer may be useful in the first few years if you want to grow your hedge as rapidly as possible.
 Burning Bush can be pruned at any time of year and clipped as often as you want.
 The more you clip it the denser and fuller it will grow.
 If you want your hedge right down to the ground, remember to keep the top narrower than the bottom, with slightly sloping sides, so that the light will reach the bottom branches and keep them growing strongly.